MercuryWorkshop/scramjet/README.md

 #### Building

 -   Clone the repository with `git clone --recursive https://github.com/MercuryWorkshop/scramjet`
--   Then, install the dependencies with `pnpm i`
+-   Install the dependencies with `pnpm i`
--   After, build the rewriter with `pnpm rewriter:build`
+-   Build the rewriter with `pnpm rewriter:build`
--   Finally, build Scramjet with `pnpm build`
+-   Build Scramjet with `pnpm build`

 ### Running Scramjet Locally